Kulturfabrik Moabit: History

-The building located on Lehrter Straße (Lehrter Street) in the Moabit quarter, a part of the town center district, was built in 1911 by Ernst Scharnke for Wertheim and was originally a meat factory, a biscuit factory and a home for many other aspects of Berlin industry besides.
+The building located on Lehrter Straße (Lehrter Street) in the Moabit quarter, a part of the town center district, was built in 1911 by Ernst Scharnke for Wertheim and was originally a meat factory, a biscuit factory and a home for many other aspects of Berlin industry.
 Between 1976 and 1991 the former factory was vacant and neglected due to its marginal location close to the Berlin Wall.

 After reunification with consent of the Senate of Berlin, the building was reopened in 1991 and the Kulturfabrik Moabit (Culture Factory Moabit) was born.
 Artists, locals and students together founded a co-operative of non-profit clubs or associations, Fabriktheater (theatre), Filmrauschpalast e.
 V. (cinema), Slaughterhouse e.
 V. (concerts) and Kunsthalle Moabit e.
 V. (art, this latter one existed until 1996).
 Kulturfabrik Lehrter Str.
 35 e.
 V. or short Kulturfabrik Moabit serves not only as the governing body of the entire site and an umbrella organization for its composite associations, it also runs an own program of events.